kbakande/ML-Model-as-Product/README.md

 # ML-Model-as-Product (MLMaP)
-ML Model as Product (MlMaP) showcases building ML models as a software product, following best practises in MLOps and DevOps.
+ML Model as Product (MLMaP) showcases building ML models as a software product, following best practises in MLOps and DevOps.
 As a proof of concept, the `mlmap_project` provides a pipeline for preprocessing, training, and predicting using the XGBoost model.
 The project is structured to facilitate easy setup, training, and prediction using a Makefile.

 ## Project Structure